weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 ### Confirm data import

-Navigate to the [`objects` endpoint](../api/rest/objects.md) to check that all objects have been imported:
+Navigate to the [`objects` endpoint](../api/rest/objects.md) to check that all objects have been imported (replace with your actual endpoint):

 ```
 https://some-endpoint.weaviate.network/v1/objects